Skip to main content

 Each location receives a daily Perfect Weather Index score from 1 (poor) to 10 (perfect).
 Scores are calculated using forecast data from the National Weather Service, focusing on weather conditions most people describe as "nice."

-Cities are ranked using both raw scores and population-aware adjustments
+Ranked using both raw scores and population-aware adjustments.

-States are ranked using average scores across the forecast grid
+Ranked using average scores across the forecast grid.

 Weather preferences vary, but this approach captures conditions that tend to feel comfortable to the widest range of people.